spacether/OpenAPIPerf/python/luisd/README.md

 info@finbourne.com

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in openapi_client.apis and openapi_client.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in luisd.apis and luisd.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from openapi_client.api.default_api import DefaultApi`
+- `from luisd.api.default_api import DefaultApi`
-- `from openapi_client.model.pet import Pet`
+- `from luisd.model.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import openapi_client
+import luisd
-from openapi_client.apis import *
+from luisd.apis import *
-from openapi_client.models import *
+from luisd.models import *
 ```